 Powerhouse Pepper was an ongoing character whose stories originally appeared in 1940s' Marvel Comics, but black and white reprints popped up for years in pages of Humorama Publications cartoon books.
 This one is from an issue of Wheely Nuts, an obscure cartoon book from the early '70s, and maybe one of the last of the Humorama line.
-I can't find my copy of Wheely Nuts, but luckily I'd made a photocopy somewhere alone the way.

 Here's a really paranoid story by Daniel Keyes ("Flowers for Algernon"), and drawn by Wolverton originally for Atlas' Journey Into Unknown Worlds #15 in 1953.
 It's one of those "nobody believes me!" stories where the people who "don't believe" the main character are in on the conspiracy.

 Giant crabs.
 Who'd thunk it?
 Only Wolverton could pull this one off and he does it in such a creepy and claustrophic way.
 Hey, I've been there, had that...paranoia, that is...not crabs.